riftworks/dwn/README.md

 *However, such a system would allow in the future to implement other services based on this payment method.
 And BLN may be ditched out for a Web5 native payment method later.*

-### Rating DWNs for storage

-Ensuring the viability of DWN storage nodes is important for each DWN in order to keep at most all data safe.
-Since every DWN that uses tier storage tracks actively the activity of the DWNs where data is saved, they keep statistical records of availability, speed and cost that can be queried with a `WHERE` request formatted as `did://<address>!`.

-Every DWN storage provider share some references of DWNs it stored data for and DWNs are free, upon certain statistics, to make a decision based on those DWNs feedback on storing with them.

 ## Built-in privacy